 - Clean blue tray. - Wash hands and don gloves. - Using the precision scale, measure out the calculated HMF/feed in separate specimen jars for each feed for the 12 hour shift + one for the next shift. - Label jars with the patient identification label. - Check patient ID with parent or second staff member. - Draw up the EBM/PDHM in feeding syringes for each individual feed.
-Place a cap on and label with EBM/PDHM labels. - Store milk in fridge. - Prior to feed, warm milk (feeding syringe) in Calesca milk warmer. - Add one warmed milk syringe to one pre-measured HMF jar, close lid and mix contents until HMF fully dissolves. - Re-draw the fortified human milk from the jar. - Check milk against patient ID label with parent or second staff member. - Administer immediately.
+Place a cap on and label with EBM/PDHM labels. - Store milk in fridge. - Prior to feed, warm milk (feeding syringe) in Calesca milk warmer. - Add one pre-measured HMF to one warmed milk syringe and mix contents until HMF fully dissolves. - Check milk against patient ID label with parent or second staff member. - Administer immediately.